Kiera

 22

-It's also a challenge for me to put my phone away because it's such a big part of my life.
-Recently, I deleted TikTok and I'm trying to be more mindful about using my phone, especially during social interactions.
-Sometimes I really need to take mental health walks after scrolling.
-When people around me are still so absorbed in their phones, their lives seem fake.
+For me personally, it is also a challenge to put my phone away, as it’s such a big part of my life.
+Recently, I deleted TikTok.
+I’m trying to be more mindful about using my phone, especially during social interactions.
+At certain times, I really need to take mental health walks after scrolling.
+When people around me are still so absorbed in their phones, their lives seem fake to me.

-I think it's important to relearn social skills in the offline world.
-We need to create new moments or rituals where you're not on your phone.
-Especially when you're with your friends.
+I think it’s important to relearn social skills in the offline world.
+We need to create new moments or rituals during which you’re not on your phone.
+Especially when you’re spending time with your friends.

-I also think there needs to be more awareness among parents about the importance of raising children who are not constantly looking at their phones.
-By being more mindful of technology, we can truly connect again.
+I also think there needs to be more awareness among parents about the importance of raising children who are not constantly busy with their phones.
+By being more mindful of technology, we can lead real lives again.

 Fay